 Even at full price it puts other brands to shame with its spec, offering 105 shifting (with the latest R7000 components) and TRP Hy/Rd cable-actuated hydraulic disc brakes, the next best thing to full hydraulics.

-The RC 520 Gravel is essentially a fatter-tyred version of the standard RC 520 with different paint, a bike that scored a healthy 4.5 out of five stars when we reviewed it in March.
+The RC 520 Gravel is essentially a fatter-tyred version of the standard RC 520 with different paint – a bike that scored a healthy 4.5 out of 5 stars when we reviewed it last year.
 If you’re not bothered about the bigger rubber, the standard bike is £120 cheaper.

 Specialized Diverge Comp 2019 —